In this short tutorial we’ll show you how you can implement search bars, pill filters and manipulate the data you show to your users in general.

 Adding Pill Filters to Our Example

 Besides supporting search bars, the Table Filter block also enables you to prototype a number of other kinds of filters.
 To showcase this we’ll extend our example with pill filters which are going to filter our cards on their type (see Figure 4).
-We’ve adapted our design as shown in Figure 10.
+We’ve adapted our design as shown in the figure below.
 We added two pill buttons (with unselected, hover and selected variants), which we framed together and tagged with the Selectable Text functionality.

-We can combine our pill filters with our search bar as shown on Figure 11.
-Namely, the pill filters output either the text Payroll or Freelance depending on the users’ selection (see the configuration in the plugin in Figure 10).
-We use this output to filter the table’s Type column after which we filter based on the search bar as we did previously.
+We can combine our pill filters with our search bar as shown on the figure below.
+Namely, the pill filters output either the text Payroll or Freelance depending on the users’ selection (see the configuration in the plugin in the figure above).
+We added an additional filter in the table block’s configuration to filter on exact match with the output of the pill filter.

-The end result behaves as you would expect, we can use both the pill filters and/or the search bar to filter our data, as shown in Figure 12.
+The end result behaves as you would expect, we can use both the pill filters and/or the search bar to filter our data, as shown in the gif below.